CLIMAAX/SNOW/01_Heavy_snowfall_and_blizzards/Risk_workflow_description_SNOW_BLIZZARDS.md

 - CORDEX single-level dataset: available from the  [Climate data store](https://cds-beta.climate.copernicus.eu/datasets/projections-cordex-domains-single-levels?tab=overview)

+While ERA5 and EURO-CORDEX are valuable datas for assessing snow and blizzard events, limitations in spatial resolution, representation of extremes, and model uncertainties necessitate the use of local observations and additional high-resolution simulations for accurate snowstorm risk assessment.
+Applying bias correction techniques and using multi-model ensembles can help mitigate some of these uncertainties.

 ## Risk assessment methodology

 In this workflow, risk is determined as a combination of the probability of occurrence of heavy snow or blizzards (hazard) with population density (exposure).
 The risk can be assessed for both present and future climate conditions by using the hazard impact-based indicators derived based on climate models.